Larne A.C. Coast road RACES

 You may not transfer your entry fee to an alternative event.

-If you attempt to sell, swap or barter your Larne Athletic Club Coast Road 10K Entries or Larne Athletic Club Coast Road 10K race number, you may be banned from future Larne Athletic Club Coast Road 10K races.
+If you attempt to sell, swap or barter your Larne Athletic Club Coast Road Race Entries or Larne Athletic Club Coast Road Race Numbers, you may be banned from future Larne Athletic Club Coast Road Races.

-You must be 17 years of age or older to participate in the Larne Athletic Club Coast Road 10K.
+You must be 17 years of age or older to participate in the Larne Athletic Club Coast Road Races.

-You must be in good health and physically prepared to take on the challenge of a half marathon.
-The competitor, who will be of the stipulated age on 21st March 2020, acknowledges that he/she will be participating entirely at his/her own risk and to the extent permitted by the Unfair Contract terms Act 1977.
+You must be in good health and physically prepared to take on the challenge of a distance road running event.
+The competitor, who will be of the stipulated age on 21st March 2023, acknowledges that he/she will be participating entirely at his/her own risk and to the extent permitted by the Unfair Contract terms Act 1977.

-You are required to wear an official Larne Athletic Club Coast Road 10K race number on the front of your singlet/shirt to participate in the Larne Athletic Club Coast Road 10K.
+You are required to wear an official Larne Athletic Club Coast Road Race Number on the front of your singlet/shirt to participate in the Larne Athletic Club Coast Road Races.

-When you register for the Larne Athletic Club Coast Road 10K, this includes official Event Photography and Videography of the day of the race.
+When you register for the Larne Athletic Club Coast Road Race you agree to take part in promotional aspects, this includes official Event Photography and Videography of the day of the race.
 Official Event Photography and Videography will be used to promote forthcoming Larne Athletic Club events through advertising, PR to local and national media outlets, our social media platforms and our website.

 No unofficial vehicles, bikes, in-line skates, skateboards, baby joggers, prams (of any description) will be allowed on the course.